Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nz4VgYaVDDo.md

 ### Transcript

-> uh update that's pretty funny will it be creative mode most likely when we get to a point when uh we have alternate game modes we'll most likely have that
+> update that's pretty funny will it be creative mode most likely when we get to a point when, we have alternate game modes we'll most likely have that